rnajena/magnipore/README.md

 ### Input

 For each sample in the comparison, Magnipore takes:
-- (FASTA) a reference sequence file and
+- (FASTA) exactly ONE reference sequence
-- (FAST5) the raw sequencing data from ONT and
+- (FAST5) the raw sequencing data from ONT
 - (optinal FASTQ) optionally basecalls, if you do not have the guppy binary or do not want to basecall the raw ONT data (again).

 ### Output